Construction and Renovation Volunteer Project in the USA - New Orleans

 - Affordable fees from £514 for 1 week

 - Includes accommodation, airport pick up, orientation and 24/7 support

 Make a tangible difference to communities in disadvantaged areas

 Try New Orlean’s famously delicious Creole food

 Stay with other volunteers near the historic French Quarter

 Who is this program suited to?

 What to expect and how you'll make an impact

 Hurricane Katrina destroyed or damaged more than 850,000 homes in 2005.
 While many of these have been rebuilt or repaired, there are still parts of the city that need revitalization.
+Now the city has been further impacted by Hurricane Ida.
 Local initiatives and volunteers help to construct, repair and upgrade shelters and other buildings in communities that have otherwise missed out.

 Volunteer work on the Construction and Renovation project in New Orleans is much more involved than on some other projects.
 As a volunteer builder you will work full days on a range of different building sites which require daily commutes and some longer travel times, as your contribution will be targeted toward initiatives that have the greatest need at the time.
 Duties vary accordingly, but you’re likely to find yourself making rewarding improvements through: